webdriverio/webdriverio/website/docs/CloudServices.md

 It is out of the scope of WebdriverIO to support this, so you must start it by yourself.

 If you do use local, you should set `tunnel` to `true` in your capabilities.

-If you are using the WDIO testrunner, download and configure the [`wdio-lambdatest-service`](https://github.com/LambdaTest/wdio-lambdatest-service) in your `wdio.conf.js`.
-It helps get LambdaTest running, and comes with additional features that better integrate your tests into the LambdaTest service.

 ### With Travis CI

 If you want to add Local Testing in Travis, you have to start it by yourself.